PiotrStrzalka/PiotrStrzalka.github.io/_posts/2020-11-07-vesc-custom-application-pas.md

 ## Software support

 Fortunately support for encoder is embedded in STM32F4 timers and even more support is given by VESC system itself, so setting up this whole thing takes only a minute.

-I connected "encoder" outputs to pins to STM32 Pins B6 and B7, external pullup is already on board so there is no need for setting up internal pullups.
+I connected "encoder" outputs to STM32 to pins B6 and B7, external pullup is already on board so there is no need for setting up internal pullups.

-My implementation can be found in file **[app_pas_encoder.c](https://github.com/strzaleczka/bldc/blob/friction_drive/applications/app_pas_encoder.c)**
+My implementation of can be found in file **[app_pas_encoder.c](https://github.com/strzaleczka/bldc/blob/friction_drive/applications/app_pas_encoder.c)**

 Initialization takes only a couple of lines: